rust-lang/book/src/ch05-00-structs.md

 name.
 A struct’s name should describe what the significance is of these pieces of data being grouped together.
 Then, inside curly braces, we define the names of the pieces of data, which we call *fields*, and specify each field’s type.
-For example, a struct to store information about a user account might look like:
+For example, Listing 5-1 shows a struct to store information about a user
+account:

 ```rust
 struct User {